The BUTTON-30 detector at Boulby: Calibration

 The light-injection system allows for continuous PMT monitoring during data collection.
 It consists of four diffusers mounted on the PSUP.
+The design of the diffusers is similar to those planned to be used in the HyperKamiokande experiment \cite{Hyper-Kamiokande:2018ofw}.
 Each diffuser illuminates the PMTs with a range of light wavelengths to track the single photoelectron response of each PMT over time.
 The diffuser is designed to deliver a broad cone of light over a half-angular range of 40 degrees (similar to a Cherenkov cone).
 It consists of a PTFE hemisphere with a radius of $1.5\,$cm contained within a watertight housing.
-Light is transported from an external light source to the diffusers via four multimode, step-index Thorlabs$^{TM}$ FG105UCA armoured optical fibres.
+Light is transported from an external light source to the diffusers via four multimode, step-index Thorlabs$^{\textrm{TM}}$ FG105UCA armoured optical fibres.
+The laser system consists of a PicoQuant laser diode producing short (50 ps) pulses of 405 nm light.
+This system can be upgraded for additional wavelengths by adding new diode modules.
+The laser light is distributed to the four diffusers and a monitoring photomultiplier using a set of commercial optical switches.
+The light source system is integrated into the data acquisition system so that it can be operated from the surface control room.
+From simulation studies, it is expected that the system will be able to monitor the single photoelectron peak with an uncertainty of around 5\,\% and allow timing offsets between PMTs to be determined with a precision of $0.5 \, \textrm{ns}$.
+In addition to the wall-mounted diffusers, a small diffuser ball is envisioned to be deployable at regular intervals through the central calibration cassette player.
+This will be a small PTFE sphere connected to the laser system, similar to that deployed in the ANNIE experiment \cite{ANNIE:2015inw}, and will provide intermittent timing calibration points with a precision of $1 \, \textrm{ns}$.

 A liquid diagnostic tool, called FLASE (Florida-Livermore Attenuation and Scattering Experiment) will be constructed, similar to the Livermore Attenuation and Scattering Experiment (LASE) system described in~\cite{Hecla:2023rrp}, and is intended for direct measurements of photon attenuation and scattering in liquids.
-The instrument will be deployed adjacent to the \BUTTON experiment to enable periodic direct measurements of liquid from the detector.
+The instrument will be deployed horizontally and adjacent to the \BUTTON experiment to enable periodic direct measurements of liquid from the detector.
 The liquid will be accessible directly from both before and after the liquid purification system.
-A schematic of the proposed device and previous measurements by the LASE experiment are shown in Figures~\ref{fig:FLASE_dia} and ~\ref{fig:FLASE_meas}.
+A schematic of the proposed device and previous measurements by the LASE experiment are shown in Figures~\ref{fig:FLASE_dia} and \ref{fig:FLASE_meas}.

+Attenuation in the fill media will be quantified by monitoring laser power as a function of distance through a horizontal liquid column.
+The instrument uses a movable piston to control the length of the liquid column.
+The piston moves by the displacement of liquid into and out of the column using a peristaltic pump, which changes the length of the column of liquid.